kyleterry/awesome-radio/README.md

 # Awesome Radio (No, not the music kind)

 A curated list of awesome radio resources.
+Inspired by awesome-*.

 I recently pulled out my CB radio and installed it in my truck.
 This inspired me to create an open source repository of all the radio related resources I found